selfdefined/web-app/11ty/definitions/suicide.md

 Can also be used in combination with a related measure of "success" which promotes suicide as a desirable result.

-Suicide is sometimes used colloquially in phrases such as "social suicide" and "career suicide".
-Instead, use self-sabotage and career-ending which convey the same intent.
+Suicide is sometimes used colloquially in "social suicide" and "career suicide".
+Instead of "carrer suicide" use career-ending which conveys the same intent.
+Instead of "social suicide" rephrase completely and avoid placing blame on the individual. eg. "That is social suicide" can be rephrased as "That will impact your social life".

 ## Impact